SamuelTulach/OverlayCord/README.md

 This project is a simple proof of concept that shows you how to hijack Discord's internal game overlay from an external process without modifying any Discord files, loading any Discord modules, or hooking anything.

 ## How does it work?
-Discord's whitelisted internal module (DiscordHook64.dll) that is being loaded by games (using SetWindowHookEx) simply copies the framebuffer from a memory mapped file.
-This code snipped from this repo is pretty much self explanatory:
+Discord's whitelisted internal module (DiscordHook64.dll), which is loaded by games using SetWindowHookEx, simply copies the framebuffer from a memory-mapped file.
+The code snippet from this repo is pretty much self-explanatory:

 ```
 typedef struct _Header